October 1, 2020

-For family visits, you can find our visitor’s policy here: Visitor Policy Prior to your visit, please call your loved ones and ask to speak to a staff member who will fill out a visitor document with you before your visit.
+For information on visiting a friend or family member at their home, you can find our Residential Program visitor’s policy here: Visitor Policy Prior to your visit, please call your loved ones and ask to speak to a staff member who will fill out a visitor document with you before your visit.
 It’s our aim to keep you all safe.
 Visits are so important and the connection is important.
 Everyone is missed.
 Give us a call if you have any questions or need any assistance in any way with the process set before us.

 Spending time with family and loved ones is important especially during uncertain times or times of change.
 Please review OPWDD guidelines for home visits before having loved ones home for a visit.
 Homevisits